tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-09-bible-survey-advanced-standing-exam/index.md

 date: '2018-12-09'
 ---

-My first seminary goal is passing the Advanced Standing Exam for Bible Survey.
+My first seminary goal is passing the Advanced Standing Exam[^1] for Bible Survey.
-If you pass an exam, you can earn credit for a course without having to take it.

-The study guide[^1] for the exam states that you need to know the following:
+The study guide[^2] for the exam states that you need to know the following:

 > Biblical figures and the books in which they appear<br>
 > Places of significance in biblical history<br>